Frequently Asked Questions (FAQ)

-All our carpets are packed according to instructions from UPS/DHL.
-The carpets are folded and placed in a thick protective plastic before being packed and sealed into a custom-sized cardboard box.
+All our carpets are packed according to instructions from UPS/FedEx/DHL.
+The carpets are folded and placed in a thick protective plastic bag that is sealed together using heat.
 Runners are rolled.

 Do I have to pay for the shipping when I return my carpet?

 All returns within the EU are free when using a All returns within the EU are free when using a CarpetVista return shipping label.
 Contact our customer service team for assistance with returns.

 How do I get rid of fold and creases in my carpet?

 Folds and creases can be remedied by simply placing something heavy (but safe) like a stack of books on the affected area.
 After a few days you should notice an improvement and the rug will lay flat on the floor.
 Creases on a rug will gradually disappear with regular use.

 How do I get rid of stains?

 There are a number of ways to get rid of stains depending on what kind of stain it is.
 For best reusults it’s best to deal with the stain immediately and remove as much of it as you can.
 Our Carpet Encyclopedia has more information on how to deal with stains.
 Please see: Cleaning tips